kevinwss/FaceSwap/README.md

 # FaceSwap

- swapping someone’s face before camera with another face in a picture by GAN
+ Swapping someone’s face before camera with another face in a picture by GAN